camunda/camunda/docs/developer_handbook.md

 In the previous steps, we've added a new value type.
 This type needs to be added here to the `valueTypeLoggers`.

-### Add ValueType to supported types for replay
+### Add ValueType to supported types

-The engine defines a [range of supported value types](https://github.com/camunda/zeebe/blob/main/engine/src/main/java/io/camunda/zeebe/engine/Engine.java#L48-L49) it processes in replay mode.
+The engine defines a [range of supported value types](https://github.com/camunda/zeebe/blob/main/engine/src/main/java/io/camunda/zeebe/engine/Engine.java#L48-L49) it processes, in command processing and in replay mode.
 In the previous steps, we've added a new value type.
-This type needs to be added here to ensure that events of this type will be replayed as well.
-Otherwise, brokers that replay the events will miss the entity updates that happened in those events for the new value type which leads to data loss.
+This type needs to be added here to ensure that commands of this type will be processed and events will be replayed.
+Otherwise, brokers will not process related commands and will miss the entity updates that happened in events for the new value type, which leads to data loss.

 ## How to extend an existing record?